Senior Developer vs Lead Developer: Which One Do You Need?

 Project Management Skills

-Finally, great lead developers need to be able to manage their projects effectively.
+Finally, great lead developers need to be able to manage their specific projects effectively.
 The most critical project management skills they need to possess are:

 • Experience in project development, including organizing the development cycle and managing all five stages of a project